-Workshop setting that provides practice in writing short fiction, with emphasis on invention and the craft of revision.
+A workshop course that provides practice in writing short fiction, with emphasis on invention and the craft of revision.
 Exploration of classic forms such as the sketch, parable, tale, and realistic fiction as well as more recent developments in the short short and metafiction.
 Enrollment is limited; junior and senior English majors are given first consideration.